SpikeHimself/XModTemplate/Docs/SolutionDir/Package/Release/README.md

 XModTemplate serves as a template for new mods.
 It does nothing.

-This README was generated using T4 Text Templating, and will contain invalid URLs until someone uses XModTemplate and updates the information in `ModInfo.cs`.
+This README was generated using T4 Text Templating, and will contain invalid URLs until someone uses XModTemplate and updates the information in `XModTemplate\ModInfo.cs`.

 # Features